-As with any investment, the benefits and risks of variable annuities should be weighed when considering whether to invest.
-These annuities carry the promise of higher returns than fixed annuities.
-But, according to the Financial Industry Regulatory Authority, they also come with risks that warrant caution.
+As with any financial instrument, the benefits and risks of variable annuities should be carefully considered prior to investment.
+Variable annuities offer the potential for higher returns than fixed annuities, but, as noted by the Financial Industry Regulatory Authority (FINRA), they pose several risks that warrant caution.

-- Tax deferral – You don’t pay taxes on earnings until you take the money out of the annuity.
+- Tax deferral growth – The money invested in a variable annuity is allowed to grow on a tax-deferred basis.
+You will not pay taxes on the earnings until you begin taking money out of the annuity.

 - Death benefit – If you die before you start receiving payments, your beneficiary will receive a payout from the annuity company.